-Addison County has been credited with the best biking in New England, featuring plenty of back roads with beautiful vistas as well as challenging mountain gaps.
-Five Lake Champlain Bikeways routes pass right through Middlebury, with others beginning nearby and every year, the Vermont Gran Fondo event invites cyclists from near and far to traverse four mountain gaps through the picturesque Green Mountains.
+Addison County has been credited as having the best biking in New England, featuring plenty of back roads with beautiful vistas as well as challenging mountain gaps.
+Five Lake Champlain Bikeways routes pass right through Middlebury, with several other routes starting nearby.
+The Vermont Gran Fondo invites cyclists from near and far to traverse four mountain gaps, including Middlebury Gap, through the picturesque Green Mountains.

 Skiing & Boarding

 Fresh tracks on power days in the afternoon?
-It’s possible at the Snowbowl, where all day ticket prices are just $35 per day, mid-week.
+It’s possible at the Middlebury College Snow Bowl where all day ticket prices are just $35 per day, mid-week.
 The third-oldest ski resort in Vermont, with all of its original charm, is a family-friendly local treasure.
 And, just down the road, the Rikert Nordic Center offers 42km of trails for Nordic skiing with state-of-the-art snowmaking equipment to provide world class conditions.

 Other Outdoor Sports & Activities